muhammadsaadx/muhammadsaadx/README.md

 </p>

 <p align="center">
   <strong>I'm a senior at FAST-NUCES majoring in Computer Science.
-I'm passionate about learning new things and solving real-world problems, especially where Physics and Computer Science meet.
+I'm passionate about learning new things and solving real-world problems.
 I'm particularly interested in Artificial Intelligence and Machine Learning and how they can be used to create innovative solutions that make a difference.
 </p>